 APS is published in only in English.
 The Editors particularly welcome papers with a multidisciplinary approach.
 There are no page charges.

 APS publishes (1) Reviews: Summarizes representative results and achievements in a particular topic or an area, comments on the current situation, and advice on research directions.
-Author opinions and related discussions are invited; (2) Articles: Reports important original results in all areas of polar science; (3) Letters: Briefly presents novel and innovative findings related to polar science; (4) Trends：Reports important scientific news, information, and academic affairs, as well as major international programs or conferences in all areas of polar science.
+Author opinions and related discussions are invited; (2) Articles: Reports important original results in all areas of polar science; (3) Letters: Briefly presents novel and innovative findings related to polar science; (4) Trends：Reports important scientific news, information, and academic affairs, as well as major international programs or conferences in all areas of polar science; (5) Opinion Editorial：Provides a forum to comment on the status and/or deficiencies of any aspect of polar science, to reflect on recent innovation or progress, and to promote internationally collaborative polar science projects.

 An entire issue of the journal may be devoted to publishing the proceedings of an Antarctic or Arctic meeting, the special research theme for an Antarctic or Arctic cruises, or the research outcome of a polar scientific program.
 Organizers or leaders interested in this should contact the Editors immediately after the meeting programme, the cruise or the program is finalized.
 No cost of publication will be required and all papers will be subject to normal refereeing and editing.